jford1906/prof.clontz.org/classes/2017/06/ma126/index.md

 Students may spend their Attempt Points to individually demonstrate mastery of the Core and Supplemental Standards.

-* During the last 15 minutes of days without an IRQ/TRQ, students may attempt **In-Class Exercises** based on several of the most recently covered Standards.
+* During the first 15 minutes of days without an IRQ/TRQ, students are given a **Mastery Quiz** containing several
+  **In-Class Exercises** based on several of the most recently covered Standards.
-  Each submitted In-Class Exercise costs 1AP.
-Students may choose to only submit some of the attempted exercises if they are not confident in their answers.
+  Each submitted In-Class Exercise costs 1AP; exercises that are not submitted do not cost AP.
-* During office hours, students may attempt up to two **Office Exercises** based on any Standard covered so far during the course.
-Each attempt costs 2AP (whether or not it is completed) plus the following:
+* Each day during office hours, students may attempt up to two **Office Exercises** based on any Standard covered so far during the course.
+Each attempt costs 2AP (whether or not it is completed successfully) plus the following:
     * +2AP on a second daily attempt.
     * +1AP for each week past the Standard's [deadline][standards].
 * The **Final Exam** will contain several **Final Exercises**: two for each Core